 - Customs authorities in the Netherlands, Saudi Arabia, Singapore, Australia, and Peru

-The core idea of the TradeLens platform is to promote efficiency and security of the global trade, ensure transparency, and boost innovation across the industry.
-All of that via the blockchain-enabled technology.
+The core idea of the TradeLens platform is to promote the efficiency and security of global trade, ensure transparency, and boost innovation across the industry.
+All of that via blockchain-enabled technology.

 Many processes for transporting and trading goods are expensive, in part, due to manual and paper-based processes.
 Reducing the cost of documentation will ultimately affect the transportation costs, and consequently, reduce the price of the goods that appear on the counter.
 Replacing the unreliable and outdated information exchanges, the platform transparent collaboration across the shipping supply chain ecosystem.